mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 Paths may be given as an absolute path from the stumptown root directory, or a path relative to the file containing the ingredient.

-**Note: I think we should remove `global`, since everyone always has it and it always has the same value.**
+**Note: I think we should remove `global`, since everyone always has it and it always has the same value.
+Filed as https://github.com/mdn/stumptown-content/issues/202.**

 Each element-specific attribute is described in its own Markdown file, with its own syntax.